Easy Korean Rice Balls (Jumeokbap)

 - Combine the mushroom mixture with the rice in a mixing bowl; mix well.
 Season with salt and pepper according to your taste.

-- Take a heaping tablespoonful of rice mixture and gently squeeze to form a ball, about 1-1/2 to 2 inches in size.
+- Shape and compress a ball, about 1-1/2 to 2 inches in size.

 Hello!
 How far can you make these in advance.
 Thank you!